ccdc-opensource/on-site-webcsd/README.md

 Instructions on setting up CSD-Theory Web can be found in the [wiki](https://github.com/ccdc-opensource/on-site-webcsd/wiki/Setting-up-CSD%E2%80%90Theory-Web)

+## SSL Configuration

+If you will be connecting to your WebCSD server via https which is the default behaviour and required for SSO authentication, you will need an SSL certificate and private key.
+Ask your local IT staff to set these up for you.

+Copy the file `docker-compose.sample.ssl.yml` to `docker-compose.ssl.yml` and edit it to point to your SSL certificates.

 ## Installation

 After unpacking the release source code onto the server on which the software will be installed you will need to go into the on-site-webcsd directory and copy the environment file `sample.env` as `.env`.